Connoropolous/tech-manual/using_development.md

 ### Jasmine and Protractor for the frontend

-You can run the frontend unit tests with
+You can run the frontend tests with

-  `$ lineman spec`

-### Running e2e tests

-If you don't have them already, install protractor and webdriver-manager:

-  `$ npm install -g protractor`
+  `$ gulp protractor`
-  `$ webdriver-manager update --standalone`

-Protractor e2e tests require rails, lineman and webdriver-manager to be running at the same time:

-  Start webdriver-manager from anywhere
-  `$ webdriver-manager start`

-  Start rails from the loomio folder
-  `$ rails s`

-  Start lineman from loomio/lineman
-  `$ lineman run`

-  Run the tests themselves from loomio/lineman
-  `$ lineman grunt spec-e2e`
+To compile any new code, and then test.
+Or, to test right away `$ gulp protractor:now`

 stub:
-  start rails, lineman
+  start rails, start gulp dev
   hit localhost:8000/development/setup_discussion
   list other development routes and what they are good for